AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-amazon-s3-destination-with-predefined-file-formatting.md

 This page describes how to use Destination SDK to configure an Amazon S3 destination with predefined, default [file formatting options](../../server-and-file-configuration.md#file-configuration) and a custom [file name configuration](../../file-based-destination-configuration.md#file-name-configuration).

-This page shows all the configuration options available for Amazon S3 destinations.
+This page shows all the configuration options available for [!DNL Amazon S3] destinations.
 You can edit the configurations shown in the steps below or delete certain parts of the configurations, as needed.

 ## Prerequisites {#prerequisites}